 Positions to be filled are widely advertised.
 The nature of the position will determine where the position will be posted.
 In the case of faculty and senior administrators, search committees are established, but in all cases, a carefully monitored process requires reviewing applications to determine if the applicant is qualified, selecting from among the qualified candidates those to be interviewed and why, documenting each interview, and selecting the most qualified applicant.
 This process is followed and documented in each search.
 For retention, The Citadel attempts to keep salaries competitive through frequent salary studies (four-year cycle), faculty and staff development opportunities, and recognition of individual accomplishments and contributions.
-The most recent salary study was completed in Fall 2008.
+The most recent salary study was completed in Fall 2008 and the final implementation of the study's recommendation occurred in Spring 2011.